Attendance and Leave of Absence

 • Promote good attendance and reduce absence, including persistent absence;

-• Parents to perform their legal duty by ensuring their children of compulsory school age who are registered at school attend regularly.
+• Ensure parents perform their legal duty by ensuring their children of compulsory school age who are registered at school attend regularly;

-• All pupils to be punctual to their lessons.
+• Ensure all pupils are punctual to their lessons.

 Department for Education – excerpt taken from the ‘School Attendance’ document: https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/268648/advice_on_school_attendance_nov_2013.pdf